List of News and Information about faurecia on 4WheelsNews.com

 Ford would be the third-biggest customer of Faurecia after Volkswagen AG and PSA Peugeot Citroen, its majority shareholder.
 Ford’s ACH unit will still be the owner of the Saline unit, which Faurecia will lease.
 Faurecia said that it will make a Detroit-based joint venture with Rush Group Ltd. The statement said that Faurecia would have a 45% stake in the company, which will make injection molding and assemble interior trim parts.Read the entire article Faurecia enters deal to buy Ford’s interior parts business

-The North American arm of French supplier Faurecia North America struck a deal and was able to close its union negotiations in Saline, Mich., near Ann Arbor, according to a source.
-As a result, Faurecia is now the minority stakeholder in Rush Group's joint venture, Detroit Manufacturing Systems LLC.
+The North American arm of French supplier Faurecia, Faurecia North America, struck a deal and was able to close its union negotiations in Saline, Mich., near Ann Arbor, according to a source.
+As a result, Faurecia has now become the minority stakeholder in Rush Group's joint venture, Detroit Manufacturing Systems LLC.

 Faurecia has been in talks to buy the former Ford/Visteon plant in Saline from Automotive Components Holdings since the month of August.
-It’s not yet clear what parts would be made by the joint venture.
+However, it is not yet clear what parts would be made by the joint venture.
 The Saline plant is one of the largest interiors parts plants in the area.

 For this year in Michigan, Faurecia S.A.’s U.S. subsidiary is on pace to hire 800 workers for its various divisions, including engineering, human resources and purchasing.
 In this state, Faurecia North America has almost doubled its employee base.
 It currently has about 2,000 employees.
 To match this growth, the company is planning a 20,000-square-foot expansion of its headquarters in the Detroit suburb of Auburn Hills.
 Faurecia, which has its headquarters in France, supplies interiors, exteriors, seating and emissions to automakers.